 Although I’m still away in the bush, I have had time to do a little more research on BenCab.
-You have now visited the BenCab Museum but there is more to say about this remarkable man and his art works.
+You have now seen some of his work but there is more to say about this remarkable artist and his creative works.
 The Subscriber R of the Philippines has met BenCab and spent time at his museum speaking with him.
 As R says, BenCab the man is as impressive a human as an artist.

-We have reviewed some of BenCab’s Sabel series so today we will look at his less abstracted works, some of which belong to his Larawan series, larawan being the Filipino word for portrait or picture.
+We have reviewed some of BenCab’s Sabel series in the previous post so today we will look at his less abstracted works, some of which belong to his Larawan series, larawan being the Filipino word for portrait or picture.

 The Oriental Fan (Larawan Series) created in 1982 is an acrylic and collage on paper (57 cm x 77 cm).

 As with the works we saw in the first blog on BenCab, the fabric and the folds are an essential element to his works.
 But here the figures of the three women are carrying the story, not the fabric.
 The shape and symbolic importance of the fan to Filipino life is central.
 I can’t find an analysis of the work but to me the fan is soothing the women and soothing the troubled fabric.
 What do you think?

 BenCab, living in London at the time of the rise of the artists David Hockney and Francis Bacon, was very much influenced by what they called the new spirit of painting, a return to figurative art.
 This style appealed to the perception of the world held by BenCab.
 I have read that he studied Japanese prints and was interested in how the Japanese were able to influence the Europeans.
 Hence the motif of the fan.
 What is fascinating is the tiny slice of a photo hanging from a chain around her neck.
 I wonder who the photo is of?